- Getting Started

 For example, smaller class sizes and more advanced learners may be more conducive experiential learning activities that require significant coordination or involve external stakeholders, like in community-based activities.
 Some activities like case studies and some types of field experiences can also suit large class sizes.

-If your course context makes it difficult for you to provide experiential learning opportunities, consider instead pointing your students to co-curricular activities, such as Alternative Spring Break offered through the Student Experience Office.
+If your course context makes it difficult for you to provide experiential learning opportunities, consider instead pointing your students to co-curricular activities.

 Learning outcomes are statements that describe the knowledge, skills, and attitudes students are expected to develop in your course.
 Learning outcomes are the backbone of any course.
 Learn more